 Reviews of remaining open insurance claims file are being undertaken to either close files or agree the final quantum of claims.
-Consideration will then be given to a process whereby a distribution of the remaining liquidation funds may be made to admitted insurance creditors in an appropriate and cost efficient manner.
+The unforeseen limitation of processes in 2020 has restricted progress but it is hoped that the project will be completed in 2021.
+Consideration will then be given to a process whereby a distribution of the remaining liquidation funds may be made to admitted insurance creditors in an appropriate and cost-efficient manner.